bediger4000/alien_words/README.md

 since "bce" is the longest word in the sorted list and 'e' only occurs there.

-Unless the sorted word list is chosen carefully, you will at best get a [topological sort](https://www.johndcook.com/blog/2023/03/27/topological-sort/) of the letters in the unknown language.
+Unless the sorted word list is chosen carefully, you can get letter(s) that are impossible to place in the sorting order.

 ### Data Structures

-The data structure to keep the characters in will need to allow arbitrary insertions, and deletions.
+The data structure used to track the characters will need to allow arbitrary insertions, and deletions.
 The trick here is that even when a pair of characters have a lexical relationship based on one pair of adjacent words,